 Actually, it would be interesting to have an estimate of the area of the free boundary minimal disk and then of the width W(B,g).
-When the non-negativity of the Ricci curvature is replaced by the non-negativity of the sectional curvature, we are able to prove that $\Delta$ has area at most $\pi$ .
-Actually, under this assumption, we can prove that $|\Sigma| \leq \frac{1}{2}L(\partial \Sigma)$ for any free boundary minimal surface $\Sigma$ .
+When the non-negativity of the Ricci curvature is replaced by the non-negativity of the sectional curvature, we are able to prove that Δ has area at most π .
+Actually, under this assumption, we can prove that $|\Sigma| \leq \frac{1}{2}L(\partial \Sigma)$ for any free boundary minimal surface Σ .

-The proof of the rigidity statement is based on a characterization of the Euclidean unit half-ball $B+^n = \{(x_1, \dots, x_n) \in \mathbb{R}^n \mid x_1^2 + \dots + x_n^2 \le 1 \text{ and } x_n \ge 0\}$ which is true in any dimension (see Theorem 5.1 for a precise statement).
+The proof of the rigidity statement is based on a characterization of the Euclidean unit half-ball $B+^n = \{(x_1, \ldots, x_n) \in \mathbb{R}^n \mid x_1^2 + \cdots + x_n^2 \leq 1 \text{ and } x_n \geq 0\}$ which is true in any dimension (see Theorem 5.1 for a precise statement).

-Theorem 1.4 Let g be a Riemannian metric on $B+^n$ with non-negative Ricci curvature and such that the mean curvature of $\mathbb{S}^n \cap B+^n$ is at least n-1.
+Theorem 1.4.
+Let g be a Riemannian metric on B+^n with non-negative Ricci curvature and such that the mean curvature of $\mathbb{S}^n \cap B+^n$ is at least n-1.
 We also assume that $B+^n \cap \{x_n = 0\}$ is totally geodesic, isometric to the Euclidean unit (n-1)-ball and meets $\mathbb{S}^n \cap B+^n$ orthogonally.
-Then $(B+^n, g)$ is isometric to the Euclidean $B+^n$ .
+Then (B+^n, g) is isometric to the Euclidean B+^n .

-The proof of the above result is based on ideas that appear in the work of Reilly [27] and also used by Xia [29].
+The proof of the above result is based on ideas that appear in the work of R. Reilly [26] and also used by C. Xia [28].

-Organization of the paper

-In Sect.
-2.1 we recall some important definitions for the context of free boundary minimal hypersurfaces.
-In Sect.
-2.2 we introduce and prove the existence of the nice foliation associated with a free boundary minimal hypersurface of index at least one.
-In Sect.
-2.3 we state and prove an independent result that furnishes a sharp area estimate for free boundary minimal hypersurfaces in terms of their perimeter when the ambient Riemannian manifold has non-negative sectional curvature and strictly convex boundary.
-As an application, if g in Theorem 1.3 has non-negative sectional curvature, then $|\Delta| < \pi$ and the equality holds if and only if (B, g) is isometric to the Euclidean unit ball.
-In Sect.
-3 we recall some min-max constructions of free boundary minimal surfaces in Riemannian 3-manifolds with strictly convex boundary.
-There, we study two different cases: the first one applies to compact 3manifolds with smooth boundary, this is called the unconstrained case (Sect.
-3.1); the second deals with compact 3-manifolds with piecewise smooth boundary and, in this case, we want to prevent the min-max minimal surface to attach to a certain part of the boundary, this is called the constrained case (Sect.
-3.2).
-In Sect.
-4 we explain how to control the topology of the minimal surface obtained through the min-max constructions in the preceding section.
-Notice that a similar topological control has been also obtained very recently by Franz and Schulz [11].
-In Sect.
-5 we state and prove a rigidity result for the Euclidean half-ball (Theorem 5.1), which plays an important role in the proof of Theorem 1.3.
-Finally, in Sect.
-6 we use all the machinery presented in the previous sections to prove Theorem 1.3.
-We end the paper with Appendix 1 where we construct some mean-convex foliation under some geometric hypotheses.
+Organization of the paper.
+In Subsection 2.1 we recall some important definitions for the context of free boundary minimal hypersurfaces.
+In Subsection 2.2 we introduce and prove the existence of the nice foliation associated with a free boundary minimal hypersurface of index at least one.
+In Subsection 2.3 we state and prove an independent result that furnishes a sharp area estimate for free boundary minimal hypersurfaces in terms of their perimeter when the ambient Riemannian manifold has non-negative sectional curvature and strictly convex boundary.
+As an application, if q in Theorem 1.3 has non-negative sectional curvature, then $|\Delta| < \pi$ and the equality holds if and only if (B, g) is isometric to the Euclidean unit ball.
+In Section 3 we recall some min-max constructions of free boundary minimal surfaces in Riemannian 3-manifolds with strictly convex boundary.
+There, we study two different cases: the first one applies to compact 3-manifolds with smooth boundary, this is called the unconstrained case (Subsection 3.1); the second deals with compact 3-manifolds with piecewise smooth boundary and, in this case, we want to prevent the min-max minimal surface to attach to a certain part of the boundary, this is called the constrained case (Subsection 3.2).
+In Section 4 we explain how to control the topology of the minimal surface obtained through the min-max constructions in the preceding section.
+Notice that a similar topological control has been also obtained very recently by G. Franz and M. Schulz [11].
+In Section 5 we state and prove a rigidity result for the Euclidean half-ball (Theorem 5.1), which plays an important role in the proof of Theorem 1.3.
+Finally, in Section 6 we use all the machinery presented in the previous sections to prove Theorem 1.3.
+We end the paper with Appendix A where we construct some mean-convex foliation under some geometric hypotheses.
 We don't use this construction in the paper but it allows to apply the min-max theory in some more general situations.